 It would be nice if we could directly quantify how each model does across images in our test set, across classes, and at different confidence thresholds.
 Enter mAP!

-To understand mean average precision, we must spend some meaningful time with the precision-recall curve.
+To understand mean average precision in more detail, we must spend some time discussing confusion matrices, precision, recall, and the precision-recall curve.

 Precision is a measure of, "when your model guesses how often does it guess correctly?"
 Recall is a measure of "has your model guessed every time that it should have guessed?"
 Consider an image that has 10 red blood cells.
 A model that finds only one of these ten but correctly labels is as "RBC" has perfect precision (as every guess it makes – one – is correct) but imperfect recall (only one of ten RBC cells has been found).

 The precision-recall curve, commonly plotted on a graph, shows how recall changes for a given precision and vice versa in a computer vision model.
 A large area under the curve means that a model has both strong recall and precision, whereas a smaller area under the curve means weaker recall or precision.

 Models that involve an element of confidence can tradeoff precision for recall by adjusting the level of confidence they need to make a prediction.
 In other words, if the model is in a situation where avoiding false positives (stating a RBC is present when the cell was a WBC) is more important than avoiding false negatives, it can set its confidence threshold higher to encourage the model to only produce high precision predictions at the expense of lowering its amount of coverage (recall).

 The process of plotting the model's precision and recall as a function of the model's confidence threshold is the precision recall curve.
 It is downward sloping because as confidence is decreased, more predictions are made (helping recall) and less precise predictions are made (hurting precision).